superdesk/web-publisher/src/SWP/Bundle/FixturesBundle/Resources/themes/DefaultTheme/README.md

 DESCRIPTION
 -----------

 **Publisher Mag** ships within Superdesk Publisher Release, thus can be considered the default and most basic Publisher theme.
-It serves purpose of showing most common features of the software, such as listing articles, showing article elements and full content, working with menu widgets etc.
+It serves purpose of showing most common features of the software, such as listing articles, showing article elements and full content, working with menu widgets, content lists etc.

 **Publisher Mag** also features html and content list widgets which enable live-site editing from frontend.